openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 **********

-With the change in stewardship from edX to Axim Collaborative, it is essential to have a well defined plan for maintaining the platform.
+With the change in stewardship from edX to Axim Collaborative, it is essential to have a well-defined plan for maintaining the platform.

 In order to ensure that the project is sustainable for the long term,